panva/node-oidc-provider/docs/README.md

 ### interactions.policy

 structure of Prompts and their checks formed by Prompt and Check class instances.
-The default you can get a fresh instance for and the classes are available under `Provider.interactionPolicy`.
+The default you can get a fresh instance for and the classes are exported.